An enchanting hideaway for two set in a gloriously secluded position in the Minto Estate.

 Family holidays, reunions and honeymoons kindle priceless moments that deserve preserving.Find Out More

 - One dog is welcome.
-A second dog may be considered on request for a small fee.
+A second dog may be considered on request with a charge of £15.

 - Arrival time: 4pm